Known issues with custom pages in a model-driven app

 - Preview features aren’t meant for production use and may have restricted functionality.
 These features are available before an official release so that customers can get early access and provide feedback.

-The ability to get the current users settings including locale and language is currently unavailable.
+The ability to get the current data formats from users settings including date, time, numbers and currency is not supported.

 Custom pages use a canvas app hosting session that can time out after 8 hours.
 However, the Unified Interface session has a longer timeout.
 When the timeout happens, an error message bar appears that prompts the user to refresh the browser.